 Nurses were able to explore the Tlemcen area on bicycle or sometimes on horseback thanks to the Spahis (Algerian cavalry serving with the French army).
 Brammer reported that during the hot Algerian summer, nurses found some relief in the Red Cross swimming pool in Tlemcen, and leaves in the restort towns of Béni Saf and Ain el-Turck.

-Ain el-Turck, on the Mediterranean coast, was the location of a nurse’s rest camp.
-Personnel from the 46th General Hospital temporarily covered the 32nd Station Hospital for part of August and September, allowing groups of twenty nurses to have weeklong leaves together at the rest camp.
+Nurses visited a rest camp at Ain el-Turck, on the Mediterranean coast.
+Personnel from the 46th General Hospital temporarily covered the 32nd Station Hospital for part of August and September, allowing groups of twenty nurses to spend a week at the rest camp.
 Nurses got two additional three-day leaves at other times.
 In December 1943 the 32nd’s female personnel returned to Ain el-Turck, which served as their staging area before they shipped out to Italy.

 Lieutenant Colonel Goss covered R&R briefly in his 1943 annual report, writing: “Recreation for Officer Personnel has been left largely in their own hands except for moving pictures which were shown as they came in for the patients and Enlisted Men.”
 Both officers and enlisted personnel had two weeks of leave at the coast.
 Patients were out of luck however.
 Goss wrote: “Recreation for patients was minimal largely due to lack of facilities, and space.”